spotify/heroic/README.md

 ./gradlew heroic-dist:runShadow <config>
 ```

-which is the equivalant of doing:
+which is the equivalent of doing:

 ```
 java -jar $PWD/heroic-dist/build/libs/heroic-dist-0.0.1-SNAPSHOT-shaded.jar <config>